-The second set of measures aims to select and develop female talent in order to develop a pipeline of internal female succession candidates for leadership positions.
-The Management Board areas have set themselves targets for a gender-balanced succession pipeline and have developed individual strategies for reaching them.
-These strategies include measures for recruiting new talent and developing internal talent.
-The third set of measures relates to the selection of upper management (first and second tier below the Management Board) and is aimed at improving the selection processes and making them more transparent in order to increase the number of qualified candidates and potential female managers.
-The measures apply to the entire selection process: including job advertisements (gender-appropriate wording) with predefined selection criteria, working with staffing consultants and focusing on the female talent pool, structured interviews conducted by at least one woman and one man, and a decision based on predefined criteria.
-In addition to the selection process, the measures also focus on increasing the percentage of women as a management responsibility.
-Every Management Board area has defined its own targets and a strategy for increasing the percentage of women in the first and second tier of management below board level.
-This bundle of measures provides medium- and long-term impetus to bring about cultural change and thus permanently establish gender diversity at the company.
+The third set of measures relates to the selection of upper management (first and second tier below the Management Board) and is aimed at improving the selection process.
+It includes establishing an internal office for the Group-wide recruitment of managers in order to achieve multiple aims, including the execution of the diversity and inclusion strategy.
+The office ensures that selection procedures are clear and transparent, which increases the number of qualified applicants.
+The measures apply to the entire selection process: including job advertisements (gender-appropriate wording), predefined and clear selection criteria, anonymized testing and focusing on the female talent pool.
+Structured interviews are conducted for each vacancy.
+Hiring decisions are based on predefined criteria catalogs.
+In addition, relevant stakeholders are made aware of candidate lists that are insufficiently diverse.
+A recruitment agency is brought in if needed.
+Each recruitment agency is carefully evaluated, including with regard to its diversity and inclusion strategy and its ability to reach a broad, diverse pool of applicants for a vacant position.
+In addition to the selection process, the measures also focus on raising awareness among managers to take responsibility to increase the percentage of women in management positions.
+Every management team of a Management Board area has defined its own targets and strategies for increasing the percentage of women in the first and second tier of management below board level.
+This bundle of measures provides medium- and long-term impetus to bring about cultural change and promote diversity at the company.